-- Implement the Sligo Creek Gateway concept described in 3.2.1 by enhancing existing park space as recommended below and through future roadway and bridge improvements described in 3.3.4. - Conduct feasibility studies to add a food forest, orchard project, or other improvement in the unprogrammed parkland at the intersection of Maple Avenue and Sligo Creek Parkway and a neighborhood-serving community garden to Opal A. Daniels Neighborhood Park. - Upgrade the Sligo Creek Stream Valley Park to address the following: - o improve instream ecological function within Sligo Creek. - improve water quality in Sligo Creek through enhancements of stormwater conveyances and removals of direct discharges into the creek. - coordinate with Montgomery Parks Cultural Resources Staff and the United States Geological Survey to design and implement a fish passage restoration project at the Sligo Water Works site in mainstem Sligo Creek. - study and evaluate riparian buffer health and performance and make recommendations for restoration to best achieve prioritized ecological functions (i.e., Stream Valley performance should be evaluated for threats and mitigation). - more aggressively remove non-native invasive climbing vines that pose a risk to healthy trees. - o collaborate with the City of Takoma Park on identification and implementation of stormwater management opportunities within the Brashear's Run drainage area.
+- Implement the Sligo Creek Gateway concept described in 3.2.1 by enhancing existing park space as recommended below and through future roadway and bridge improvements described in 3.2.4. - Conduct feasibility studies to add a food forest, orchard project, or other improvement in the unprogrammed parkland at the intersection of Maple Avenue and Sligo Creek Parkway and a neighborhood-serving community garden to Opal A. Daniels Neighborhood Park. - Conduct feasibility studies to add a food forest, orchard project, in addition to the unprogrammed open space of Sligo Creek Stream Valley Park at the southeastern corner of Maple Avenue and Sligo Creek Parkway.
+Approximately three-quarters of the 0.5 +/- acre turf area of Sligo Creek Stream Valley Park is undevelopable (for anything other than food forest, orchard, afforestation, etc.) due to the floodplain and stream buffer constraints.
+The parkland outside of these environmentally sensitive areas could accommodate picnic tables and benches. - Conduct a feasibility study to add a neighborhood-serving community garden to Opal A. Daniels Neighborhood Park. - Encourage activation of the unprogrammed parkland at the intersection of Maple Avenue and Sligo Creek Parkway - Upgrade the Sligo Creek Stream Valley Park to address the following: - improve instream ecological function within Sligo Creek. - improve water quality in Sligo Creek through enhancements of stormwater conveyances and removals of direct discharges into the creek. - coordinate with Montgomery Parks Cultural Resources Staff and the United States Geological Survey to design and implement a fish passage restoration project at the Sligo Water Works site in mainstem Sligo Creek.

-- o address failing outfall infrastructure and unstable banks at Brashear's Run where the stream daylights on parkland. - o restore the outfall of Brashear's Run tributary near Sligo Creek. - identify potential placemaking interventions under the Carroll Avenue bridge to improve usability by the public - identify locations for additional natural and cultural resource interpretation along Sligo Creek Trail. - Improve bicycle and pedestrian access to the Sligo Creek Trail. - o Coordinate with the City of Takoma Park on one of the following: - reconstructing the trail bridge over Sligo Creek adjacent to Maple Avenue; or - establishing a new crossing in the immediate vicinity but separate from the Maple Avenue bridge. - Install wayfinding signs along streets that offer access to the Sligo Creek Trail. - Regarding Sligo Waterworks, a significant cultural resource on parkland in this Plan Area: - Preserve and interpret the waterworks site and its relationship to the development of Takoma Park. - Stabilize the dam and foundations as needed. - Coordinate with fish passage project to ensure any impacts to the dam and foundations are avoided. - o Remove bronze marker and install interpretive sign closer to Sligo Creek Trail.
+- study and evaluate riparian buffer health and performance and make recommendations for restoration to best achieve prioritized ecological functions (i.e., Stream Valley performance should be evaluated for threats and mitigation). - more aggressively remove non-native invasive climbing vines that pose a risk to healthy trees. - collaborate with the City of Takoma Park on identification and implementation of stormwater management opportunities within the Brashear's Run drainage area. - address failing outfall infrastructure and unstable banks at Brashear's Run where the stream daylights on parkland. - restore the outfall of Brashear's Run tributary near Sligo Creek. - identify potential placemaking interventions under the Carroll Avenue bridge to improve usability by the public. - identify locations for additional natural and cultural resource interpretation along Sligo Creek Trail. - Improve bicycle and pedestrian access to the Sligo Creek Trail. - Coordinate with the City of Takoma Park on one of the following: - reconstructing the trail bridge over Sligo Creek adjacent to Maple Avenue; or - establishing a new crossing in the immediate vicinity but separate from the Maple Avenue bridge. - Install wayfinding signs along streets that offer access to the Sligo Creek Trail. - Regarding Sligo Waterworks, a significant cultural resource on parkland in this Plan Area:

+- Preserve and interpret the waterworks site and its relationship to the development of Takoma Park. - Stabilize the dam and foundations as needed. - Coordinate with fish passage project to ensure any impacts to the dam and foundations are avoided. - Remove bronze marker and install interpretive sign closer to Sligo Creek Trail.